 Music Theory IV continues the discussion of form, contrapuntal procedures, chromatic harmony, and includes an introduction to contemporary compositional practices.
-Prerequisite: MUS 203 with a grade of C- or better, or permission of the instructor.
+Prerequisite: C- or higher in MUS 203, or placement.
 Corequisite MUS 206.
-Offered each fall
+Offered every fall semester.

-MUS 205 Aural Skill III
+MUS 205 Aural Skills III

 This Course builds on concepts and skills of the previous two semesters including modal transformation of melodies, harmonic sing-play (the student divides and sings the inner voices of short harmonic progressions), and harmonic singing including simple chromatically altered chords.
 Melodic singing including intervals up to a seventh, two-part rhythm exercises in a variety of meters, harmonic and melodic dictation.
 Alto and tenor clefs are introduced.
 Corequisite: MUS 203.
-Offered each spring.
+Offered every spring semester.